Financially reviewed by Patrick Flood, CFA.

 Remember I threw out some stats earlier in the Bonds section about how there have been periods where these T Bills outperformed the stock market.
 So the return of cash investments is not fixed.
 Interestingly, cash is also a pretty good inflation hedge, as shorter duration bonds are less sensitive to interest rate changes.
 Many lazy portfolios have some allocation to some form of cash equivalent.

 Larry Swedroe likes to use a “bond barbell” approach where half of the bond allocation is in long treasuries and the other half is in short treasuries (cash).
 I probably wouldn’t go quite that far.
-Again, I think time horizon should roughly be matched to average bond maturity, and by holding cash we’re dragging down the average duration of the bonds.
+Again, I think time horizon should roughly be matched to average bond duration, and by holding cash we’re dragging down the average duration of the bonds.

 In a bond-heavy portfolio, this is a good thing.
 But here’s an example to illustrate.
 If half the bond allocation is long bonds with an average effective maturity of 24 years and the other half is in short bonds with an average effective maturity of 2 years, we have an effective maturity of 13 years (the midpoint) for the portfolio.
 If the investor has a time horizon of 30 years and only 20% or so in bonds, this approach doesn’t make too much sense.

-Also recall the point above in relation to Commodities about ideally wanting our diversifiers to have positive future expected returns.
+Also recall the point above in relation to Commodities about ideally wanting our diversifiers to have positive expected returns.
 Cash does meet this criterion, but only barely after we account for inflation.

 So all that being said, young investors with a long time horizon and a low (or zero) allocation to bonds very likely shouldn’t be holding any cash (except for your emergency fund), but a small allocation to cash is a perfectly sensible choice for risk-averse investors and retirees with a bond-heavy portfolio.